 The Association for Asian Studies

 My first book, Hard Times in the Hometown: A History of Community Survival in Modern Japan (Hawaii, 2012), offers what The American Historical Review has called "a compelling alternative narrative of modern Japanese history" by focusing on the story of one small town in the Inland Sea region.
 Through the histories of individual households over four or five generations, the book shows how townspeople tried to make sense of Japan's extraordinary transformations from the mid-nineteenth century to the present day--through revolution, overseas labour, and ultimately the town council's request for a nuclear power station to be built in the municipality in the 1980s.
 The local dispute over the still-unbuilt power station continues to this day and has particular resonance in the wake of the 2011 Fukushima crisis.

-A number of my articles and chapters grow out of my book research (see 'Publications' tab).
+A number of my articles and chapters have grown out of my book research (see 'Publications' tab).
 I have written about the history of the Japanese nuclear power industry in The Journal of Asian Studies (co-authored with Daniel P. Aldrich, article downloadable here), and about local responses to Fukushima in the Asia-Pacific Journal (August 2012, accessible here).
 My work on the impact of the pre-war Japanese diaspora on local communities appeared in Japan Forum in 2008, and I have discussed post-war memories of the idealised 'hometown' in Christopher Gerteis and Timothy S. George (eds.), Japan since 1945: from Postwar to Post-Bubble (Bloomsbury, 2013).
-I have also written a chapter, provisionally entitled 'Of World History and Great Men: A Japanese Village and its Worlds', to be published in Tosh Minohara, Tze-ki Hon, and Evan Dawley (eds.), The Decade of the Great War: Japan and the Wider World in the 1910s (Brill, 2014).
+I have also have a chapter, 'Of World History and Great Men: A Japanese Village and its Worlds', in Tosh Minohara, Tze-ki Hon, and Evan Dawley (eds.), The Decade of the Great War: Japan and the Wider World in the 1910s (Brill, forthcoming 2014).